Donald Boudreaux: Progressives are unrealistic

 Consider the example of automotive fuel-efficiency standards.
 Should these standards for new automobiles be raised?
 Progressives believe that this question can be answered through scientific analysis by government officials.
 But, this belief is a superstition.

 Government officials have no way to predict future gasoline prices.
 Nor can these officials know just how automakers will achieve mandated hikes in fuel efficiency.
 Will automakers invent more fuel-efficient engines?
 Or will automakers start building their cars and trucks with lighter and, hence, more flimsy metals?
-Maybe automakers will simply stop making large vehicles.
-Bureaucrats cannot know the answers to such questions.

 But, even if bureaucrats could know the answer to each such question, they can’t possibly know whether or not auto buyers will be made better off or worse off as a result of mandated higher fuel efficiency.